dev-ai-lab/bank-docs/README.md

 - Setup Kafka with KRaft
 - Follow the steps to setup local kafka cluster
 #### Configure microservices to connect
-- Added Kafka binders as shown in pom.xml of accounts and message service
+- Added Kafka binders as shown in pom.xml of account and message service
 - Add kafka binder in application.yml
 - *NOTE:* To see two binders (kafka and rabbitmq) at play, we use two binders for two communication channels